 Competition these days has never been fiercer.
 The power of the internet allows people to spin out brands – from logo to packaging to delivery – with incredible ease and speed.
-So knowing where you stand among your competitors has never been more important.
+So product positioning has never been more important to brand strategy.

 The most basic definition of product positioning is: where your product sits in the marketplace.
 But product positioning is much more complex than that simple definition, and it’s a crucial part of a larger brand strategy.
 It shows the benefits of your product to a specific audience and differentiates it against your competitors.